oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-create-suggestions-when-something-is-hard-to-do/rule.md

 public class Command : ICommand
 {
  // code
-}​
+}
-Figure: Bad example - The link to the suggestion should be in the comments​
+Figure: Bad example - The link to the suggestion should be in the comments

-​/// &lt;summary&gt;
+/// &lt;summary&gt;
 /// base class for command implementations
 /// This is a work around as standard MVVM commands
 /// are not provided by default.